 pad_name <pad_name_entry>

 Aggressor_Only Multi-line models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line model).
-As a result, while the interconnects at the edges of the model may induce crosstalk onto other interconnects nearby, nearby, being on the edge of the model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.
+As a result, while the interconnects at the edges of the model may induce crosstalk onto other interconnects nearby, being on the edge of the model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.
 The optional Aggressor_Only column entry is allowed on all terminal locations for I/O terminals to indicate such incomplete coupling.
 Terminals that include the Aggressor_Only entry may not be suitable to be simulated as victims, as they do not experience the full coupling present in the real physical structure.
 If an I/O terminal is not identified as Aggressor_Only, then the interconnect to that I/O terminal includes coupling to all interconnections deemed necessary for coupled signal analysis.
 If a particular terminal is identified as Aggressor_Only, then the entire path of the associated pin_name is to be considered Aggressor_Only.

 Touchstone Files